Home> boat ramp upgrades> > werribee south

 The proposed upgrade will add a ramp lane, extend and realign pontoons, install an additional pontoon, modify the existing jetty and floating pontoon to include provision for all abilities access and improvements within carparking to improve traffic flow.

-A concept plan for the proposed upgrade of the facility has been developed by experienced independent coastal engineers from BMT with advice and input from key management agencies, local government organisations and key user groups including local recreational fishers.
+Concept and preliminary design plans for the proposed upgrade of the facility has been developed by experienced independent coastal engineers from BMT with advice and input from key management agencies, local government organisations and key user groups including local recreational fishers.

 The proposed upgrade at Werribee is expected to improve the functionality of the facility and address congestion, particularly during peak periods.